zhengyuwei123/zhengyuwei123.github.io/_pages/InternshipsandWork.md

 ---
 layout: page
-title: news
+title: Internships and Work
-permalink: /news/
+permalink: /internships-and-work/
 ---

-# 🔥 News
+# 💻 Internships and Work
-- *2025.05.09*: &nbsp;🎉🎉 Successfully completed my master's thesis defense.
+- *2025.07 - now*, Suzhou Institute for Advanced Research at the University of Science and Technology of China, Suzhou, China.
-- *2023.08.09*: &nbsp;🎉🎉 Join HISLab at ShanghaiTech University.
+- *2021.07 - 2022.06*, China United Network Communications Co., Ltd., Shenzhen Branch, Shenzhen, China.